micheleantonazzi/intelligent-systems/README.md

 The robot consists of a MAV with a monocular camera, fixed in front of it.
 The drone flies with a height similar to the average height of a person (approximately 1.7 meters).
 The input is an image acquired by the camera.
 The main goal is to remain on the trail analyzing the image using a deep learning module.
 There are considered three different classes which correspond to three different actions that the robot should implement in order to remain on the trail:

-- **Turn Left (TL):** if −90◦ < α < −β; the trail is heading towards the left part of the image
+- **Turn Left (TL):** if $−90^{\circ} < \alpha < −\beta$; the trail is heading towards the left part of the image
-- **Go Straight (GS):** if −β ≤ α < +β; the trail is heading straight ahead, at least in the close range
+- **Go Straight (GS):** if $−\beta \leq \alpha < +\beta$; the trail is heading straight ahead, at least in the close range
-- **Turn Right (TR):** if +β ≤ α < +90◦; the trail is heading towards the right part of the image
+- **Turn Right (TR):** if $+\beta \leq α < +90^{\circ}$; the trail is heading towards the right part of the image

-With β = 15◦.
+With $\beta = 15^{\circ}$.

 ### Dataset

 Recognize a trail is a very hard task and the learning machine needs a large and well-formed dataset to perform this task effectively.
 Such a dataset does not exist and the authors had to create it from scratch.
-A hiker was equipped with three head-mounted cameras: one pointing 30◦ to the left, one pointing straight ahead, and one pointing 30◦ to the right.
+A hiker was equipped with three head-mounted cameras: one pointing 30◦ to the left, one pointing straight ahead, and one pointing $30^{\circ}$ to the right.
 The fields of view of the three cameras partially overlap and cover approximately 180 degrees.
 The hiker then swiftly walks a long trail, by taking care of always looking straight along its direction of motion.
 The dataset is composed of the images acquired by the three cameras, labeled as follows: all images acquired by the central camera are of class GS, those acquired by the right camera are of class TL and the others (acquired by the left camera) make up the TR class.
 The dataset is composed of 8 hours of 1920 × 1080 30fps video acquired using three GoPro Hero3 Silver cameras and covers approximately 7 kilometers of hiking trails acquired at altitudes ranging from 300 m to 1200 m, different times of the day and weather.
 The dataset has been split into disjoint training (17,119 frames) and testing (7,355 frames) sets.

 ### Deep neural network

 The authors implement the trail perception module as DNN (deep neural network), which is a feed-forward network built using successive pairs of convolutional and max-pooling layers, followed by several fully connected layers.
 To improve the network performances, the training set is augmented by synthesizing left/right mirrored versions of each training image.
-Additionally, mild affine distortions (±10% translation, ±15◦ rotation, ±10% scaling) are applied to training images to further increase the number of samples.
+Additionally, mild affine distortions ($\pm10\%$ translation, $\pm5^{\circ}$ rotation, $\pm10\%$ scaling) are applied to training images to further increase the number of samples.
 The DNN is trained using backpropagation for 90 epochs, with a learning rate initially set to 0.005, then scaled by a factor of 0.95 per epoch.
-The free parameters (weights) are initialized with random numbers from a uniform distribution in the range [−0.05, 0.05] and they are optimized using stochastic gradient descent.
+The free parameters (weights) are initialized with random numbers from a uniform distribution in the range $[−0.05, 0.05]$ and they are optimized using stochastic gradient descent.
 The network has an input layer formed by a matrix of 3 × 101 × 101 neurons.
 To fit with the input layer, the images are first anisotropically resized (with an anti-aliasing technique) to a size of 101 × 101 pixels.
-The pixels intensity are rescaled to the range [-1, +1].
+The pixels intensity are rescaled to the range $[-1, +1]$.
 The DNN's output layer has 3 neurons, one for each of the three classes TL, TR, GS.

 ### Experimental results